-Whether your keyboard isn't responding at all or if only certain letters or numbers aren't working, this FAQ will provide a general overview of how to troubleshoot your keyboard for errors.
+Whether your keyboard isn't responding or only certain letters or numbers aren't working, this FAQ will provide a general overview of troubleshooting your keyboard for errors.

-If your keyboard isn’t typing certain keys or responding at all, there are several checks to make depending on the type of keyboard you’re using (wired or wireless), which keys aren’t working, and when the failure occurs.
+If your keyboard isn’t typing specific keys or responding, there are several checks to make depending on the type of keyboard you’re using (wired or wireless), which keys aren’t working, and when the failure occurs.

 N.B.
 The problem that you’re facing could be hardware-related or software-related.
 Both of these types of issues will cause different problems.

 You can begin by checking that there are no physical obstructions - small debris or objects underneath keys.
 If there is, you can use a compressed air blower for keyboards to remove them.
 If the problem persists, read on.

 Your keyboard might be unresponsive due to several reasons, such as: